blakegarretson/essentials/main.md

 ## Markup & TeX/LaTeX Tools

 - [Pandoc](http://pandoc.org/): Convert markup formats to other formats.
-Handles Markdown, html, EPUB, LaTeX, etc.  This is an extremely powerful program, and I actually use it to build this website.
+Handles Markdown, html, EPUB, LaTeX, etc.  This is an extremely powerful program, and I actually use it to build this website through the use of its robust template system.
+This whole website is just a few Markdown files that pandoc converts into HTML after adding headers, footers, and CSS.

 - [MiKTeX](http://www.miktex.org/): A port of the TeX document publishing system that converts source files into beautifully typeset documents.
 If you know what TeX/LaTeX are, you need this.
 If you don't know what they are, *and* you care about breathtaking documents, then you need to learn TeX.